-4.1 Sanctions
+4.2 Sanctions

-If a pupil is in breach of this policy, the Interim Executive Headteacher, Head of School or School Business Manager will confiscate the phone and request a parent collects it from the school office.
+If a pupil is in breach of this policy, the Headteacher or School Business Manager will confiscate the phone and request a parent collects it from the school office.
 (Schools are permitted to confiscate phones from pupils under sections 91 and 94 of the Education and Inspections Act 2006)

-Staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation.
-The DfE guidance allows school staff to search a pupil's phone if they have reason to believe the phone contains pornographic images, or if it is being/has been used to commit an offence or cause personal injury.
+The DSL and DDSLs (with permission from the headteacher), have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation.
+The DfE guidance allows identified school staff to search a pupil's phone if they have reason to believe the phone contains pornographic images, or if it is being/has been used to commit an offence or cause personal injury.